cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 }
 ```

 Detecting Keplr can be done at any time, but because you want to keep the number of functions low for this exercise, you do it in `onSendClicked`.
-If you checked in `init`, you could risk annoying your users who check your page incognito.
+If you checked in `init`, you would risk annoying users who want to check your page incognito.

 ```typescript
 onSendClicked = async(e: MouseEvent<HTMLButtonElement>) => {